viant/gohessian/README.md

 ## gohessian

 This is a serializer that uses the Hessian protocol, implemented using the Go language.
 It was designed at [Viant Inc](http://viantinc.com/ "Viant Inc.").
-It can be used for many purposes, including with other Viant project, such as [CacheStore](https://github.com/viant/CacheStore "CacheStore").
-Use is fairly simple.
+It can be used for many purposes, including with other open source projects, such as [CacheStore](https://github.com/viant/CacheStore "CacheStore").
+Usage is fairly simple.

 ## Features:
 * Use of [Hessian](http://hessian.caucho.com/ "Hessian") Binary Web Service protocol